airavata-courses/airavata-courses.github.io/index.md

 ### Course Objectives

-* In depth understanding of core concepts of science gateway architectures.
+* A highlevel, broad understanding of core concepts of science gateway architectures.

 * Study of both abstract concepts and practical techniques for building science gateways.

-* Hands-on experience in developing a science gateway from scratch while working with Open Source philosophies - particularly modelled after Apache Software Foundation.
+* Hands-on experience in developing a science gateway while working with Open Source philosophies - particularly modelled after Apache Software Foundation.

 * Applying the general concepts of Distributed Systems and understanding state of the art in applicable areas.

 ### Course Outcome

-* After successfully completing this course, students should be ready to contribute to open source projects, apply general concepts of distributed systems to computational science problems and in general adopt to emerging paraidgms and architectures.
+* After successfully completing this course, students should be ready to contribute to open source projects, apply general concepts of distributed systems to computational science problems and in general adopt to emerging paradigms and architectures.

-* The course will provide required skills to apply for Google Summer of Code like programs.
+* The course will provide opportunities to acquire required skills to apply for [Google Summer of Code](https://developers.google.com/open-source/gsoc/) like programs.

 * The course will cover breadth of topics and is expected to be rigorous and requires strong class and mailing list participation.
 Grades will be dependent on all of these aspects.